-Food Systems Management Award - awarded to a student demonstrating entrepreneurial acumen and/or desire to pursue advanced education in culinary arts
+Food Systems Management Award - is awarded to a student demonstrating entrepreneurial acumen and/or desire to pursue advanced education in culinary arts.

-Fort Garry Canadian History Award - is presented to a student or group of students who has excelled in the study of history and who have produced a project..
+Fort Garry Canadian History Award - is presented to a student or group of students who has excelled in the study of history and who have produced a project.

-Fort Garry Rotary Club Award - is presented to a student who has had community involvement and who has volunteered with Rotary.
-Good academic standing and plans to go to post-secondary.
+Fort Garry Rotary Club Award - is presented to 2 students who have had community involvement and who have volunteered with Rotary, good academic standing and plan to attend post-secondary studies.
 FRC Achieve Award - recognizes a student's ability to demonstrate critical thinking, innovation, and adaptability to enhance both their own learning and the experience of the members of their learning community.